 8. The interloper

 Although they are not really supposed to do it, some people intercept these events as a means to promote some other social event or organisation.
-Clue: they are sometimes about twenty years than everyone else.
+Clue: they are sometimes about twenty years older than everyone else.

 9. The joker

 Some people just don’t take these things seriously.
 Be wary of anyone who is clearly drunk or otherwise intoxicated (some people have been known to take the “speed” bit of speed dating a bit too literally).
 Also watch out for anyone who attempts to do the ice bucket challenge during the evening.
 Or any girls who have chosen to hire a wedding dress for the night just to freak all the men out.